How to choose a care home

 • Make sure the care home has vacancies or establish how long their waiting list is.

-• Consider additional costs that may not be covered in your residential fees, such as medical aids, professional visits, occupational therapists, hairdressers, chiropodists and day trips.
+• Consider additional costs that may not be covered in your residential fees.
+For example, medical aids, professional visits, occupational therapists, hairdressers, chiropodists and day trips.

 Find your ideal care home